My main focuses are Dock Diving, Agility and High jump

 Number one without a doubt is a solid recall!!
-With out a good recall you stand a great chance of your dog getting hurt or lost!
-Number two would be drop it : If your dog wont drop what it currently has it wont go on to the next task!
-Number three Leave it: If you cannot get your dogs focus off what they are engaged in when you are ready to move on you have no dog Number four would be watch me: this comes in very handy if you have a dog that is easily distracted
+Without a good recall you stand a great chance of your dog getting hurt or lost!
+Number two would be drop it.
+If your dog won’t drop what it currently has then it wont go on to the next task!
+Number three is Leave it.
+If you cannot get your dogs focus off what they are engaged in when you are ready to move on you have no dog.
+Number four would be watch me.
+This comes in very handy if you have a dog that is easily distracted

-Roll over weave between the legs and sit pretty very basic but I like them!!
+Roll over, weave between the legs and sit pretty!
+They are very basic but I like them!!

 Train train train and start watching videos that involve what you want to do and just get out there and get started.
-Find an odedience class and sign up
+Find an obedience class and sign up

 I used to be a restaurant manager.
 Now I am going through my second child hood and doing what I love!!